Sport as a Treatment Aimed to the Recovery in Severe Psychiatric Disorders: Health, Functioning and Adjustment

 As expected the rate of hospitalization and psychiatric emergencies was reduced after the introduction of the SR both after 12 months and 24 months.
 These variables are closely linked to the state of severity of the acute symptoms, meaning that there was a reduction in the number of relapses.
 A decrease of psychiatric emergencies reduced the unscheduled interventions with beneficial for the whole psychiatric team.
 The reduction in number of PV underline the positive course of the disorder allowing the team to focus its attention to other critical situations.
 OPP did not decrease during the intervention, this is not surprising since this variable is about the "standard" access to the mental health services and doesn't give information about the exacerbation of symptomatology.

-RS was well-accepted by the patients for the absence of side effect, the easy access and the enjoyment during the activities.
-RS improves satisfaction and enjoyment, no one of our patients felt bad during activities.
-The abilities acquired through RS are used during patient's daily life, which led to an increase in their familiar and work, adjustment.
+SR was well-accepted by the patients for the absence of side effect, the easy access and the enjoyment during the activities.
+SR improves satisfaction and enjoyment, no one of our patients felt bad during activities.
+The abilities acquired through SR are used during patient's daily life, which led to an increase in their familiar and work, adjustment.

 Our results show a relevant increase of global function both after 12 and 24 months, these findings suggest that sport can change patient inability state into a productivity condition.